TristanDelcourt/TIPE/README.md

 ## Presentation

-This repo gives possible implemtations of algorithms that are used to factor a large number into its prime factors.
+This repo gives possible implementations of algorithms that are used to factor a large number into its prime factors.
 I have implemented 2 of those algorithms so far, these being:

 * Dixon's algorithm
 * The quadritc sieve (unfinished)